Shōjo Tsubaki: Production

 Director Hiroshi Harada was interested in adapting Maruo's manga, but Maruo was dismissive of his ability to do so after other companies had given up on producing an anime version.
 In 1987, after Harada's insistence, Maruo accepted his offer and provided him with historical materials he had used for the manga.

 Because of Harada's personal interest in the themes of bullying, the film has a greater emphasis on abuse and prejudice, and displays more graphic violence than its source material.
 Due to this, Harada could not find producers to finance the project, so he used his life savings to draw the movie on his own over five years, and therefore the final film consists primarily of paintings and cels held, panned, or zoomed over with music, sound effects, and voice acting.

 Release

 Midori: The Girl in the Freak Show premiered in 1992 in a Shinto shrine in Ikebukuro with live theater performances and decor related to the freak show setting, and Harada intended for all screenings to be underground events that incorporated live performances.
 Due to its graphic content, Eirin, the Japanese film censor board, requested a censored version to be produced in 1994, which premiered internationally in France on that year and continued to be featured in different international festivals without any accompanying performances.

 In 2013, the original 16 mm negative of the film was rediscovered in an Imagica warehouse, and Harada's company, Kiryūkan, set out to remaster it.
+A remaster of the film was completed in 2020 and premiered at Cinema Skhole in Nagoya on January 3rd.
+A Blu-ray release was planned, but Kiryūkan were not able to find a willing distributor for it.